StarGazer007/coursera-getting-and-cleaning-data-project/README.md

 # Getting and Cleaning Data - Course Project

+Lisa Rodgers

+Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.

+##Overview

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following: